ds301056/Trader/README.md

 # Trader

+# check the setup.bat file
+run with .\setup.bat

-The stocks and data are from Oanda
+# The stocks and data are from Oanda
 @ developer.oanda.com

     Oanda api: